Deja Vu: Chapter One: Lionhearted

 The corner of the Nazi’s mouth twitched as he leveled the gun at him.
 Daniel lunged left and knocked his shoulder into the Nazi’s side.
 The Nazi tripped and recovered, keeping hold of his weapon.
 Daniel reached for the man’s arm, closed his hand around his wrist, and squeezed.
 He noticed bones move and snap.
 The Nazi shouted in pain, grabbed the gun with his off-hand, and struggled to point it at Daniel.
 His hand, wrist and forearm began to swell and his skin paled.
 Daniel ducked, slammed his fist into his gut, and let go of his wrist as he shoved him to the ground.
 The man threaded his legs around Daniel’s calves and held his weapon out of Daniel’s reach.
 Daniel lifted up and jammed his elbow into his throat.
 The man gagged, and his eyes rolled back in his head.

 Somewhere in the room, a person yelled as a crossbow bolt hit them.
 Kevin’s blasters went off again.
-The gun fired.
+A gun fired.
 Daniel rolled off the Nazi, jumped to his feet, and stomped on the hand holding the gun.
 The man screamed and let go.
 Daniel kicked him in the side, sending him sliding across the room, displacing shattered glass from display cases and remnants of antiquities until he banged into a wall, unconscious and bleeding.

 He looked around.
 The room was quiet.
 All the security officers lay broken and bloody, along with most of the attackers.
 Scorch marks from Kevin’s blasters blackened a few statues and a wall.
 Daniel smelled the distinctive combination of metal and raw meat, and blood stained the walls and floor.
 Relics from the past: arrowheads, spearheads, scraps of cloth from garments, were strewn among the broken glass and crumbled tablets.
 Graham and Kevin stood on either side of him.
+“Well?”
+Daniel asked.

 “They got away with it,” Kevin said.
 He sounded stunned.
 “They have that lion.”